wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/virtual-machines-linux-cluster-rdma.md

 # Replace <network-name> with your network identifier
 
 # Select a region where A8 and A9 VMs are available, such as China North
-# See Azure Pricing pages for prices and availability of A8 and A9 VMs
 
 
 	# Select a region, such as China North
-# See Azure Pricing pages for prices and availability of  VMs

 
+# See Azure Pricing pages for prices and availability of  A8 and A9  VMs
 azure network vnet create -l "China North" -e 10.32.0.0 -i 16 <network-name>
-
 # Create a cloud service.
-All the A8 and A9 instances need to be in the same cloud service for Linux RDMA to work across InfiniBand.
+All the  A8 and A9  instances need to be in the same cloud service for Linux RDMA to work across InfiniBand.
-
-

-# Create a cloud service.
-All the  instances need to be in the same cloud service for Linux RDMA to work across InfiniBand.
-
 # Note: The current maximum number of VMs in a cloud service is 50.
 If you need to provision more than 50 VMs in the same cloud service in your cluster, contact Azure Support.
 azure service create <cloud-service-name> --location "China North" -s <subscription-ID>
 # Define a prefix naming scheme for compute nodes, e.g., cluster11, cluster12, etc.
 vmname=cluster
 # Define a prefix for external port numbers.
 If you want to turn off external ports and use only internal ports to communicate between compute nodes via port 22, don't use this option.
 Since port numbers up to 10000 are reserved, use numbers after 10000.
 Leave external port on for rank 0 and head node.
 portnumber=101
-
-# In this cluster there will be 8 size A9 nodes, named cluster11 to cluster18.
+# In this cluster there will be 8  size A9  nodes, named cluster11 to cluster18.
 Specify your captured image in <image-name>.
 Specify the username and password you used when creating the SSH keys.
-
-

-# In this cluster there will be 8  nodes, named cluster11 to cluster18.
-Specify your captured image in <image-name>.
-Specify the username and password you used when creating the SSH keys.

-
 for (( i=11; i<19; i++ )); do
         azure vm create -g <username> -p <password> -c <cloud-service-name> -z  A9  A7  -n $vmname$i -e $portnumber$i -w <network-name> -b Subnet-1 <image-name>
 done